-We pay our private lenders 7-9% interest (see below) to grow our business and create cash flow from our rentals.
-Here’s a 2-minute video on why this is a WIN/WIN: THE RULE OF 72
+We pay our private lenders 9% interest to grow our business and create more cash flow from our rentals.
+Here’s a 2-minute video on why this is a WIN/WIN: THE RULE OF 72.

 A trust deed is different from a warranty deed.
 A warranty deed conveys ownership while a trust deed conveys collateral rights to the lender in the case where the borrower doesn’t follow through on his/her loan obligation.
-Having a trust deed means that you have a lien on the property in whatever position that lien is in (usually a 1st or 2nd position).
+Having a 1st deed of trust means that you are in front of any other lien on the property.
 In the worst case scenario, when the borrower stops making payments, the lender can take back the property as their own.
 (Something that has never happened with us.)
 So, while trust deed lending is not a no-risk situation, it is a low-risk situation.

-*A collateral note assignment is on a mortgage we own rather than a property we own.
-All borrowed funds come with a note/personal guarantee and trust deed or note assignment.
 You should be clear about one other aspect of lending.
 Being a lender means that you have NO liability regarding the property or the tenants in any way.
 Only the owners have liability.
 This is an important benefit of lending and it leads some real estate investors to eventually leave investing themselves to become lenders to other real estate investors.
-Of course there are other reasons investors become lenders. property management being high on the list!
+Of course there are other reasons investors become lenders… property management being high on the list!

 What’s involved in the process of initiating a loan to us?